-The rebound in international economies gathered strength in the third quarter, helping the MSCI All Country World ex-US Index finish up 6.4%, bringing its year-to-date return to -5.1%.
+The rebound in international economies gathered strength in the third quarter, helping the MSCI EAFE Index finish up 4.9%, bringing its year to date return to -6.7%.

-Shares of the "COVID-19 winners," companies that are either insulated or directly benefit from the pandemic, continued to rise: Information Technology (IT) and the Consumer Discretionary sector (which contains many e-commerce businesses) both posted double-digit gains.
-Within Consumer Discretionary, the Automobiles and Components industry group rose 15%, its performance less a function of the lockdown effect than recovering consumer spending in general.
+Shares of the "COVID-19 winners," companies that are either insulated or directly benefit from the pandemic, continued to rise: Information Technology (IT) and the Consumer Discretionary sector (which contains many e-commerce businesses) both outperformed.
+Within Consumer Discretionary, the Automobiles and Components industry group lagged the rest of the sector but still rose 8%, its performance less a function of the lockdown effect than recovering consumer spending in general.
 Fellow economically sensitive sectors Materials and Industrials also performed well.
 The strong rebound did not extend to Financials or the Energy sector, on whose prospects lower interest rates, rising loan loss provisions, and a languishing oil price continued to weigh.
-In terms of geography, Emerging Markets (EMs) was the best performer this quarter, with another strong performance by China, which gained 13% and is now up 17% for the year.
+In terms of geography, Japan was the best performer this quarter, gaining 7% and is now nearly flat for the year.

 High and rising share prices show investors are looking past the pandemic.
 Rising hopes for a successful vaccine is one likely reason, as multiple drug candidates enter the third and final stage of testing.
 But investors appear even more attuned to the proclivity of global central banks to provide ongoing support for their battered economies, at least measured by the market's response to policy announcements.
-Among central banks, the US Federal Reserve has been one of the most aggressive; not only did it reaffirm a commitment to low rates through at least 2023, it also announced a groundbreaking shift in its inflation-targeting policy: instead of simply aiming for its desired inflation rate (currently, 2%), going forward it will keep track of any shortfalls and seek to make them up in the future, in order to target an average rate of inflation over time.
+Among central banks, the US Federal Reserve has been one of the most aggressive; not only did it reaffirm a commitment to low rates through at least 2023, it also announced a groundbreaking shift in its inflationtargeting policy: instead of simply aiming for its desired inflation rate (currently, 2%), going forward it will keep track of any shortfalls and seek to make them up in the future, in order to target an average rate of inflation over time.
 The proclamation's anodyne sound belies the significance of the change-essentially 50 years of monetary policy orthodoxy overturned in the quest for higher inflation.